springbov/dndsrd5.2_markdown/src/03_Classes/01_Barbarian.md

 - Gain the following traits from the Core Barbarian Traits table: Hit Point Die, proficiency with Martial weapons, and training with Shields.
 - Gain the Barbarian's level 1 features, which are listed in the Barbarian Features table.

+### Barbarian Class Features

+As a Barbarian, you gain the following class features when you reach the specified Barbarian levels.
+These features are listed in the Barbarian Features table.

 Table: Barbarian Features

 | Level | Proficiency Bonus    | Class Features                          | Rages | Rage Damage    | Weapon Mastery    |